Cisco IQ Link Getting Started Guide

 6. Choose Generation 2 and click Next.

-7. Enter the memory value based on the recommended memory size in Hardware and VM Resource Requirements for more details.
+7. Enter the memory value based on the recommended memory size and click Next.

 Installing Cisco IQ Link on KVM Hypervisor